How to Prepare and Not Be Nervous for a Keynote Speech: The Critical Piece Is Preparation

 Craft a clear outline: Break your speech into digestible chunks.
 Start strong, build momentum, and finish with a bang.

-Write your key points, not a script: This keeps your delivery natural and conversational.
+Write your key points: This keeps your delivery natural and conversational.

 Practice out loud: Record yourself or rehearse in front of a trusted colleague.